 1997: The word “blog” is coined.

 Gribble Nation was established in 1998, and retains a directory format similar to that of PENNWAYS.
 Check out the directory format of their Old Dominion Roads section.
 Gribble Nation posted impressively comprehensive content and was generous in its out-linking to contributors and other relevant sites, but now the most of the links have gone dead.
-The emails of the contributors are listed on the landing page, but several have bounced back, along with an inquiry to the submission email, which appears to have been a secondary email address for contributor Adam Price.
+The emails of the contributors are listed on the landing page, but several have bounced back, along with an inquiry to the submission email, which appears to have been a secondary email address for contributor Adam Prince.
 If the others reply, I will post their comments in an update.
 I’m sorry Adam, I really tried.

 Though it was updated this year, this website on the turnpike was established in 1997 and has the straightforward appeal of the other early pages.
 The sitemap lists the entries hierarchically, and like Gribble Nation, hosts photos.
 The photos, from the Pennsylvania State Archives and the Pennsylvania Turnpike Commission, vintage photos of the turnpike and show its construction, inauguration, and early history.
 The images cannot be saved or linked to due to the site’s settings, so I have screen shot them here.
 Contributor Jeffrey Kitso has reserved all the rights, and I have linked the images to his website, but his email was not available.
 I will proceed under the expectation that use falls under-fair-use guidelines as this post is about the nature of the internet and not the turnpike itself.